jspeis/pebble-mac-powerpoint-remote/README.md

 run powerpoint in fullscreen
 enter the music app on the Pebble watch use the forward and back arrows to advance slides

+A project undertaken with Viral Spaces group of the MIT Media Lab.